-Recommendation Forms (VASG form submitted separately)
+Recommendation Forms (Template form available on VASG website - form submitted separately by recommender)

 Two recommendations (academic and professional) must be submitted in support of the student.
-To maintain confidentiality, VASG requires that recommendations NOT be submitted with the student's application, but rather submitted through eSeaGrant independently.
-VASG will contact writers directly with instructions on submitting recommendations.
+To maintain confidentiality, VASG requires that recommendations NOT be submitted with the student's application, but rather submitted through VASG's website independently.
+Applicants will be responsible for giving their recommendation writers the template form available at www.vaseagrant.org.
 The forms must be submitted before the application deadline.
 VASG will alert applicants if any of their referrals have not been submitted one week before the deadline.